 One pioneer in this field is Dr. Judson Brewer, who runs the Center for Mindfulness at the University of Massachusetts.
 In an interview with medical anthropologist Dr. Farrah Jarral, Dr. Brewer explains how addictive behaviors begin and how the power of thought can be used to break them.
 He describes how easily our brains form habit loops and how our behavior depends upon these them.
 These loops develop when we experience pleasant feelings that our bodies would like to experience again.
 For example, say you eat a delicious chocolate chip cookie.
 Your brain will record the positive sensations of that experience.
 The next time you smell chocolate chip cookies, your brain will signal to you a craving to eat one.
 Or, the next time you have a bad day, your body will crave a cookie as a way to feel better.
 So now you have a habit loop of eating a cookie to improve your mood, and that loop can be triggered by negative triggers, such as stress, or positive triggers, such as the scent of cookies or wanting to celebrate an important event.
 In either situation, the loop of trigger to action is completed without much conscious thought, but by habit.

-For example, one of his patients, who began a 35-year smoking habit at age 16, was able to overcome her addiction with mindfulness training she received via a 21-day training app developed by Dr. Brewer.
+For example, one of his patients, who began a 35-year smoking habit at age 16, was successful in overcoming addiction with mindfulness training she received via a 21-day training app developed by Dr. Brewer.
 The app taught her to fully experience smoking, taking in all the associated sensations: taste, touch, scent.
 Her first observation when she practiced mindful smoking was that she felt immediate calm when she placed the cigarette to her lips–even before she lit it.
 That awareness showed to her that the relief she felt from smoking was purely mental and that she did not need to smoke anymore.
 With further practice of mindfulness meditation, she was able to quit.

-Several other studies have demonstrated the promise of mindfulness meditation in treating addiction.
+Several other studies have demonstrated the promise of mindfulness meditation in treating and overcoming addiction.
 For example, evidence suggests that when compared to standard treatment practices, mindfulness training help patients:

 - Manage cravings